 All students are required to have a PVC photo identification card during the time of their enrolment.
 The student ID card is non-transferable and should be carried by the student at all times, on campus and off campus.
-This card may be required for social events and for use of library facilities as well as for purchasing student rate bus tickets and for carrying out business transactions.
+This card may be required for social events and is required to document attendance at the entrance on campus.
 Students are particularly encouraged to carry their ID cards in a manner easily noticeable while on campus.

 All photo I.D. cards are validated for one year and are distributed to students at the time when they become available.
 The payment of an ID card fee of \$10.00 is required.
+Lanyards and ID Card holders are optional and sold separately.